MileHacker Logo

 Airport Facilities & Transfers

 Baise Bama Airport is a small to medium-sized regional airport.
-It offers basic facilities including check-in counters, baggage claim, limited dining options, and ground transportation services.
+It offers basic facilities including check-in stores, baggage claim, limited dining options, and ground transportation services.
 Do not expect extensive shopping or luxury lounges.
 For flight deals, check Dollar Flight Club or Skyscanner.

 Getting to the City